koenhendriks/ha-button-plus/docs/mqttstructure.md

 # MQTT topic structure

+This page contains the MQTT reference topics for communication between ha-button-plus and the actual Button+ device.

 ## Main display
 The Button+ main display can have several display items, listening to MQTT topics for its configuration.
 Currently, Button+ only listens to the value topic.
 Each of these attributes have individual MQTT broker setting.